epic-fail-xyz/capture-context-xmp/weather/1.0/index.md

 **Capture Location** — Geographic position where the media was created.

 ## Required Fields
+Fields that MUST be present for metadata to be considered compliant with this specification.

 ### wx:observationTime
 * **Type**: ISO 8601 UTC timestamp
 * **Description**: Timestamp representing when the atmospheric conditions were observed or modeled, not when the data was retrieved.

 ### wx:observationSource
 * **Type**: Closed enumeration
+* **Description**: Category of system used to produce the atmospheric observation.
 ```
 station
 satellite